-□ Green: representatives with less than 5 points would be considered not to have too many interests or a conflict of interest in relation to their dual roles as commissioners and YORLMC representatives.

-□ Amber: Representatives with 5 to 6 points should consider whether they have a potential conflict of interest likely to bring them or YORLMC into disrepute, and should discuss this with the Chief Executive and Board Chair (or a member of the Executive Committee if it involves the Chief Executive or Board Chair).
+Green: representatives with less than 5 points would be considered not to have too many interests or a conflict of interest in relation to their dual roles as commissioners and YORLMC representatives.
+Amber: Representatives with 5 to 6 points should consider whether they have a potential conflict of interest likely to bring them or YORLMC into disrepute, and should discuss this with the Chief Executive or Chair (or Vice-Chair if it involves the Chair).